 New Academic Advisory Panel Members Hail from 5 Countries

-Coming from 5 different countries, Wittenborg University of Applied Sciences' new Academic Advisory Panel recently held its inaugural meeting at the university's main campus in Apeldoorn.
+Coming from 5 different countries, WUAS' new Academic Advisory Panel recently held its inaugural meeting at the university's main campus in Apeldoorn.
 The meeting was led by Prof. Ronald Tuninga, Wittenborg's Vice President Academic Affairs.

 The panel advises Wittenborg on matters related to academic issues, such as programmes at all levels - undergraduate, post-graduate, doctoral programmes and research.
 The panel consists of 8 distinguished faculty members coming from five countries on three continents.
 Tuninga said: "Almost all academic advisory panel members are connected to AACSB, international accredited and recognised business schools and good Dutch universities.